Blaseball: Gameplay

-Blaseball centers on an absurdist simulation of baseball, with fictional teams, featuring random events such as the "incineration" of players by "rogue umpires".
-Each player has a name and a star rating, which is used to determine their stats, as well as amusing trivia such as their preferred coffee type and their pre-game rituals.
-After their first log-in, users choose a favorite team and are given some coins.
-The game allows users to use these coins to bet on the outcomes of the simulated games.
-Fans could previously also "idol" players and earn coins based on their performance, though this feature is currently absent.
-Each season lasts a week, and users are able to follow what happens in real time.
-The matches are organized every day on the hour, while the post-season happens in two parts, with wild card matches and quarterfinals happening on Friday and semifinals and finals happening on Saturday.
-Users are able to use their coins to purchase votes, which can be used to vote on events and rule changes that will happen after each season on Sunday.
+Blaseball centered on an absurdist simulation of baseball, with fictional teams, featuring random events such as the "incineration" of players by "rogue umpires".
+Each player had a name and a star rating, which was used to determine their stats, as well as amusing trivia such as their preferred coffee type and their pre-game rituals.
+After their first log-in, users would choose a favorite team and be given some coins.
+The game allowed users to use these coins to bet on the outcomes of the simulated games.
+Fans could also "idol" players and earn coins based on their performance.
+Each season lasted a week, and users were able to follow what happened in real time.
+The matches were organized every day on the hour, while the post-season happened in two parts, with wild card matches and quarterfinals happening on Friday and semifinals and finals happening on Saturday.
+Users were able to use their coins to purchase votes, which were used to vote on events and rule changes that will happen after each season on Sunday.

-Narratively, the story of Blaseball unfolds across eras spanning multiple seasons, and largely impacted by players' collective choices through elections.
-These eras include the Discipline Era, marked by the league banding against a giant malevolent peanut known as The Shelled One, and the Expansion Era, featuring a coin dubbed only as The Boss who wished to add increasingly complex rules to the sport.
-Currently, The Coronation Era is ongoing.
+Narratively, the story of Blaseball unfolded across eras spanning multiple seasons, and was significantly impacted by players' collective choices through elections.
+These eras included the Discipline Era, marked by the league banding against a giant malevolent peanut known as The Shelled One, and the Expansion Era, featuring a coin dubbed only as The Boss who wished to add increasingly complex rules to the sport.
+The Coronation Era was the last era prior to the game's cancellation.

 On July 30, 2021, as the Expansion Era ended, Blaseball became unplayable due to a black hole consuming the league.
-Starting October 28, 2022, a weekly event called The Fall occurred announcing one random returning player falling from the black hole to each team, as well as announcing vague new sign-up goals and game mechanics, leading up to the return of Blaseball.
-On January 9th, 2023, the game resumed with a clean slate, featuring the same teams but with entirely new rosters consisting of both new and returning players, with all stats randomized.
-Due to mixed feedback to the new experience, The Game Band opted to place the game back on a brief siesta on February 3, 2023, to address concerns before resuming play.
+Starting October 28, 2022, a weekly event occurred announcing one random returning player falling from the black hole to each team leading up to the return of Blaseball.
+On January 9, 2023, the game resumed with a clean slate, featuring the same teams but with entirely new rosters consisting of both new and returning players.
+Due to mixed feedback to the new experience, The Game Band opted to place the game back on a brief hiatus on February 3, 2023, to address concerns before resuming play.
+The Game Band would provide periodic status updates and tease new features during this time before ultimately announcing the decision to end Blaseball on June 2, 2023.

-As of February 2023, there are 24 teams:
+As of the game's closure, there were 24 teams: